yz-eg/yz-eg.github.io/README.md

 ### Running

-Start a local server, e.g. `python -m SimpleHTTPServer 80` for Python 2.x or `python -m http.server 80` for Python 3.x
+Start a local server, e.g. `cd build; python -m SimpleHTTPServer 80` for Python 2.x or `cd build; python -m http.server 80` for Python 3.x.
 Then visit `http://localhost` using your browser.

-**Note : Run local server on ` build` directory after deploying locally.**
+On some systems you may need to use a different port, e.g. 8000.

 ## Build